Last modified: Oct. 8, 2023, 11:51 a.m.

-A not so common species in Belgium, but probably much more widespread due to the difficulty of the mines of Stigmella anomalella.
+A not-so-common species in Belgium, but probably much more widespread, difficult to study because of the similarity of the mines of Stigmella anomalella.

 The mine is a long sinous gallery that gradually widens.
 The black frass is in a central line throughout.
 Sometimes it's hard to distinguish the mine from that of Stigmella anomalella.